oordenesg/how_to_Code_challenges/README.md

 ```

 Now its time to add the tail.
 Remember that doubly linked list have a tail property.
 Given this, we don’t have to iterate through the entire list to add to the tail like we did with a singly linked list.
 The new method will mirror what we did in our .add_to_head() method:

+- Start by checking to see if there is a current tail to the list
+- If there is (meaning the list is not empty), then we want to reset the pointers at the tail of the list: Set the current tail’s next node to the new tail and set the new tail’s previous node to the current tail
+- Update the tail property to be the new tail
+- Finally, if there isn’t a current head to the list (meaning the list was empty): Update the head property to be the new tail since that node will be both the head and tail